nxskok/pasias/docs/22-thingy.md

 sometimes see `<NA>` instead of `NA`, as you do here;
 this means the missing value is a missing piece of text rather than a missing number.)
-\marginnote{Sometimes it's necessary to distinguish  between the different types of missing value; if that's the case,  you can use eg. *NA-real-* and *NA-character-* to distinguish missing decimal numbers from missing text.
-Those dashes should actually be underscores.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">Sometimes it's necessary to distinguish  between the different types of missing value; if that's the case,  you can use eg. *NA-real-* and *NA-character-* to distinguish missing decimal numbers from missing text.
+Those dashes should actually be underscores.</span>

 There are 108 bridges in the data set.